tidyverse/googledrive/internal/04_map_demo.md

     ## The file 'test' has been deleted from your Google Drive

     ## The file 'This is a test' has been deleted from your Google Drive

-    ## The file 'test' has been deleted from your Google Drive
+    ## The file 'This is a test' has been deleted from your Google Drive

     ## [[1]]
     ## [1] TRUE